walternstein/walternstein/README.md

 ## [Monolithic Systems](./monolithic.html)&nbsp; &nbsp; [GitHub](./Github.html)&nbsp; &nbsp; [Hobbies](./hobnies.html)&nbsp; &nbsp; [Contact Us](./contactUs.html)&nbsp; &nbsp; [FAQ](./faq.html)&nbsp; &nbsp; [About](./about.html)&nbsp; &nbsp;

-How is Life?

-**I am the only and true Walternstein**.
+### Hallo Hallo Meine Freunde - Hello Hello My Friends

+**Do you want to know more about me and what I do?**

 A passionate senior Systems Engineer, a professional IT generalist that loves learning new technologies and ways for making processes more effective and efficent.

 - 🔭 I’m currently working on transitioning from monolithic systems to DevSecOps...